NVIDIA Corporation [NVDA] stock Reiterated by Truist analyst, price target now $389

 Deutsche Bank’s Virtual AutoTech ConferenceThursday, Dec.
 9, at 1 p.m.
 Pacific Time.

-Over the last 12 months, NVDA stock rose by 143.82%.
-The one-year NVIDIA Corporation stock forecast points to a potential upside of 1.44.
+The one-year NVDA stock forecast points to a potential upside of 7.42.
 The average equity rating for NVDA stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $784.46 billion, with 2.49 billion shares outstanding and 2.40 billion shares in the current float.
-Compared to the average trading volume of 32.32M shares, NVDA stock reached a trading volume of 61946373 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on NVIDIA Corporation [NVDA]: